ValeriaKharchenko/social_network/README.md

         [ ] - Visual update

             //Events
-        [ ] - overtime events (needs to not show response buttons, and time should show (All ready in past)) [ ] WORKIN ON-- need to add buttons for going/notgoing + requests ** Need to update store to remove event from list if not going ** [ FIX IT]
+        [ ] - overtime events (needs to NOT show response buttons, and time should show (All ready in past)) [ ] WORKIN ON-- need to add buttons for going/notgoing + requests ** Need to update store to remove event from list if not going ** [ FIX IT]